AnyLog-co/documentation/mapping data to tables.md

 # Mapping Data

-Mapping is the transformation process that is applied to the source JSON data to generate a destination JSON structure such that the data can fit to relational tables.
+This document considers the mapping process as a transformation process applied to the source data (provided in JSON format) to generate a destination JSON structure such that the generated data can fit to relational tables.
-The default process treats every attribute name in the JSON file as a column name in the table.
+The goal of the process is to make the data consistent with a destination table.
-The mapping process can modify the attributes names and values to be consistent with the tables structures and with the needed data types and formats of the data.
+The mapping process can modify the attributes names and values to be consistent with the tables structures and with the needed data types and formats that are required in the destination table.

 The mappings are defined in policies of types ***mapping*** that are saved in the shared metadata layer.
-When JSON structures are processed, the data is transformed using a set of ***mapping*** policies that defines the mapping logic.
+When source JSON structures are processed, the data is transformed using a set of ***mapping*** policies that defines the mapping logic.

 ## The mapping policy
 The mapping is declared as a JSON structure with ***mapping*** as a root key and information on the transformation of the data.